When Do Kids Learn to Write and How You Can Support Their Progress

 The best part about knowing stages is that you can relax.
 Your child will naturally move from one stage to the next when their hands and brain are ready.

-Let's look at each stage and learn how you can help your child grow:
+Let's look at each stage in detail and learn how you can help your child grow:

 Scribbling and Drawing (Ages 2–3)